-The Signalling transport main/standby parameter selects the protocol to use for signalling.
-TCP and TLS are available.
+The signalling transport main / standby parameter selects the protocol to use for signalling.
+TCP and TLS are available

-Certificate validation main/standby shows whether the phone certificate used for encrypted logon via TLS is checked against the certificate on the gateway (read only).
-For configuration see "Authentication policy" $\rightarrow$ page 133.
+Certificate validation shows whether the phone certificate used for encrypted logon via TLS is checked against the certificate on the server (and the level of checking).
+For configuration see "Authentication policy" \rightarrow page 138.

-NoteFor further information on deploying SPE, refer to the manual of the OpenScape system in use, and to the Deployment Service Administration manual.
+For further information on deploying SPE, refer to the manual of the OpenScape system in use, and to the Deployment Service Administration manual.